Indomobil

 PT Indomobil Sukses Internasional Tbk, known as Indomobil Group, is a car and motor vehicle manufacturer located in Jakarta, Indonesia.
 It was founded in 1976 by the unification of the two former competitors PT Indohero and the original incarnation of PT Indomobil.
 The company operates plants in Jakarta, Bekasi, Bekasi Regency, and Purwakarta Regency.

-As of 2025, the group distributes (and manufactures some) vehicle marquees such as; Audi, Changan, Citroën, Foton, GAC Aion, Great Wall Motor, Harley-Davidson, Hino, Hongqi, JAC, Jaguar Land Rover, Jeep, Leapmotor, Maxus, Mercedes-Benz, Nissan, Renault Trucks, Suzuki, Volkswagen, Volvo Buses, and Volvo Trucks.
+As of 2026, the group distributes (and manufactures some) vehicle marques such as; Audi, Changan, Citroën, Foton, GAC Aion, Great Wall Motor, Harley-Davidson, Hino, Hongqi, JAC, Jaguar Land Rover, Jeep, Leapmotor, Maxus, Mercedes-Benz, Nissan, Renault Trucks, Suzuki, Volkswagen, Volvo Buses, and Volvo Trucks.